GmBodhi/github-api/CONTRIBUTING.md

 ## Making PR
   You'll have to pass [Lint](https://github.com/GmBodhi/github-api/actions/workflows/lint.yml) \
   Run `yarn lint` after making changes to know whether it'll break or not

-# Guidelines

-- We're looking forward in, covering all the available endpoints...